 - Herpes zoster is seen as a disease of older people (most commonly over 60 years old).
 However, it can affect all ages, although is rare in children.
 There has been a case report of varicella infection in utero and presentation in infancy with this syndrome.

 - The incidence and severity increase with age.
 In one study, about 50% of cases were aged 60 or older.
-This is due to a decline in cellular mediated rather than humoral immunity, which is thought to be an effect of aging.
+This is due to a decline in cellular mediated rather than humoral immunity, which is thought to be an effect of ageing.

 - The overall incidence of all types of herpes zoster is estimated to be 3.6 cases per 1,000 person-years.
 However, the increased incidence with age is apparent in the following annual figures: